LogtalkDotOrg/logtalk-for-vscode/README.md

 |   Show Profiling Data | Show profiling data in a webview            |
 |  Reset Profiling Data | Reset profiling data and close the webview  |

 The profiling webview allows navigating to the source file location of entities, predicates, and clauses.
+Note that collecting profiling data depends solely on the project loader file, which must allow recompilation of the source code in debug mode.

 #### Diagram commands

 Right-click on a Logtalk diagram SVG file in the Explorer and select the "Open SVG in Viewer" context menu item to open the selected file in a webview.
 This webview provides navigation and link handling with zoom and reload controls.
 Links to other SVG files and HTML documentation files open in the same viewer.
 This assumes that the commands that generate the diagrams and documentation were used with their default output directories (respectively, `dot_dias` and `xml_docs`).
-The top diagrams are the directory diagrams.
+The top diagrams are the directory diagrams (that are linked to file diagrams, which are linked to entity diagrams, which are linked to predicate and non-terminal cross-referencing diagrams).

 #### Extension logging commands